neatudarius/beman/docs/BEMAN_STANDARD.md

 **[CHANGELOG.LIBRARY_STATUS]** REQUIREMENT: The `CHANGELOG.md` must contain a line for each previous library status with respect to the [Beman library maturity model](https://github.com/bemanproject/beman/blob/main/docs/BEMAN_LIBRARY_MATURITY_MODEL.md).

-Use one the following style:
+Use one of the following styles:

 ```markdown
 - [LIBRARY_STATUS]: Library status updated to [Under development and not yet ready for production use.](https://github.com/bemanproject/beman/blob/main/docs/BEMAN_LIBRARY_MATURITY_MODEL.md#under-development-and-not-yet-ready-for-production-use): It is not yet ready for production use.